impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-6-content.md

 Back to the main question: what value are we assigning to the `READLINK` variable?

 It looks like we're taking the results of `type -p greadlink readlink 2>/dev/null`, and piping them to the `head -n1` command.
 I start with that `type -p` command.
-In a `bash` terminal, I try `help type` in the terminal, and I get the following:
+In a Bash terminal, I try `help type` in the terminal, and I get the following:

 ```
 $ bash